How to Bulk Edit WooCommerce Orders (Status, Fields & More)

 The appended value is XXXX &Pvt Ltd

-6. Prepend any Required Value to the Field
+6. Prepend Text to a Field

 For example, if you want to add “Mr/Mrs” before the billing name, go to the billing name row and use the transform option.
 Simply type “Mr/Mrs [your billing name]” as shown below.